 - Send the message.

 For A/B Tests you will create message variants.
 Automation is started rather than sent.
 For In-App Automation you will choose a display trigger rather than delivery.
 Apple News messages are sent immediately.

 The Apple News composer is a single screen, with no navigational elements.
 The remaining information on this page does not apply to Apple News.

 The same page elements persist across every screen as you create a new message.

-In the Message, Automation, and A/B Test composers, completed steps display a green check mark icon, showing you are ready to proceed.
-A red (!) icon appears if you need to fix anything.
+In the Message, Automation, and A/B Test composers, completed steps are green and display , showing you are ready to proceed.
+A red appears if you need to fix anything.
 Click a step name to move ahead or to go back and edit.

-In the In-App Automation composer, click the right arrow to move to the next step — it will be greyed out and inactive until the step's minimum requirements are fulfilled.
-In the final step, the arrow is replaced with a Finish button.
+In the In-App Automation composer, click to continue to the next step — it will be greyed out and inactive until the step's minimum requirements are fulfilled.
+In the final step, click Finish.

 Each step is indicated as a color-coded dot: